fmerg/pymerkle/USAGE.md

 #### Exporting to and loading from a backup file

-The minimum required information may be exported into a specified file, so that the Merkle-tree can be retrieved in its current state from within that file.
+The minimum required information may be exported into a specified file, so that the Merkle-tree can be retrieved in its current state from that file.
 Use the `.export()` method as follows:

 ```python